jakobzhao/geog371/labs/lab01/readme.md

 3\.
 It usually takes several seconds to 1~2 minutes to apply this setting.
 If this setting is activated, you can read your resume from `http://[account_username].github.io`.

+## 4. Deliverable

+Before your submission of this PE (Practical Exercise), please make sure both the **github repository** and the **github page** work properly.
+In this lab, you need to submit the url of the github repository (it should be in the format of `https://www.github.com/[account_username]/[account_username].github.io`) to the **Canvas Dropbox** of this course.
+To do that, check the item of this PE on the assignment tab, and then press the `Submit Assignment` button.
+Please contact the instructor if you have any difficulty in submitting the url link.
+Here are the grading criteria:

+1\.
+Register a github account, follow the instructor's github account, and also `star` the course github/website.
+(10 POINTS)

+2\.
+The repositary name should be named after `[account_username].github.io`.
+(5 POINTS)

+3\.
+The github page function of the repositary should work properly.
+That said, I can visit your online resume at `https://[account_username].github.io/resume`.
+(5 POINTS);

+4\.
+To hone your skills in Markdown, the resume could be built upon the template in `Section 3.2`, but we still encourage you customize your resume as well.
+From the formatting perspective, your online resume should contain:
+* different levels of headers;
+* Blockquotes;
+* url links;
+* one or several images;
+* A list;
+* A table;
+* One or Several Emoji icons (a usage guideline )
+* Use a A different styles, links, images

+> **Note:** Lab assignments are required to be submitted electronically to Canvas unless stated otherwise.
+Efforts will be made to have them graded and returned within one week after they are submitted.Lab assignments are expected to be completed by the due date. ***A late penalty of at least 10 percentage units will be taken off each day after the due date.***

+> If you have a genuine reason(known medical condition, a pile-up of due assignments on other courses, ROTC,athletics teams, job interview, religious obligations etc.) for being unable to complete work on time, then some flexibility is possible.
+However, if in my judgment you could reasonably have let me know beforehand that there would likely be a delay, and then a late penalty will still be imposed if I don't hear from you until after the deadline has passed.
+For unforeseeable problems,I can be more flexible.
+If there are ongoing medical, personal, or other issues that are likely to affect your work all semester, then please arrange to see me to discuss the situation.
+There will be NO make-up exams except for circumstances like those above.